jimmc414/claude_control/OVERVIEW.md

 - **Data Engineers** – Automate database shells, ETL tools, and pipelines with confidence in both live and replayed environments.

 ## Philosophy
-1. **Zero Configuration** – Smart defaults get you running instantly, with tapes stored in sensible locations and replay disabled until requested.
+1. **Zero Configuration** – Sensible defaults get you running instantly, with tapes stored in sensible locations and replay disabled until requested.
 2. **Safety First** – Fallback policies, redaction hooks, and tape summaries prevent accidental live runs or leaking secrets.
 3. **Deterministic by Default** – Seeds, latency control, and error injection make tests predictable yet realistic.
 4. **Human-Friendly Artifacts** – JSON5 tapes with annotations, decorators, and pretty-printed text are easy to inspect and review.